brave/browser-laptop/README.md

 To download the latest release, [see our releases page](https://github.com/brave/browser-laptop/releases).

-You can also [visit our website](https://brave.com/downloads.html) to get the latest stable release (along with a more user-friendly download page).
+You can also <a href='https://brave.com/downloads.html' target="_blank">visit our website</a> to get the latest stable release (along with a more user-friendly download page).

-Brave supports 4 [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): Release, Beta, Developer, and Nightly.
+Brave supports 4 <a href ="https://github.com/brave/browser-laptop/wiki/Release-channels" target="_blank">release channels</a> Release, Beta, Developer, and Nightly.

 ## Community

-[Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
-You can [ask for help](https://community.brave.com/c/help-me), [discuss features you'd like to see](https://community.brave.com/c/feature-requests), and a lot more.
+<a href="https://community.brave.com" target="_blank">Join the Q&A community</a> if you'd like to get more involved with Brave.
+You can <a href="https://community.brave.com/c/help-me" target="_blank">ask for help</a>,
+<a href ="https://community.brave.com/c/feature-requests" target="_blank">discuss features you'd like to see,</a> and a lot more.
 We'd love to have your help so that we can continue improving Brave.

-Join our [Discord community chat](https://discordapp.com/invite/k57tYrS) for higher bandwidth discussions.
+Join our <a href="https://discordapp.com/invite/k57tYrS" target ="_blank">Discord community chat</a> for higher bandwidth discussions.

 ## Useful documentation